The Privacy, Data Protection and Cybersecurity Law Review: USA

 Cybersecurity and data breaches – state law

 The United States was unquestionably a world leader in establishing information security and data breach notification mandates, and the states played an integral, if not the integral, role.
-Although the federal government did not – and still has not – put in place a general national standard, all 50 states, the District of Columbia, and other US jurisdictions have imposed their own affirmative data breach notification requirements on private entities that collect or process personal data.
+Although the federal government did not – and still has not – put in place a general national standard, all 50 states, the District of Columbia and other US jurisdictions have imposed their own affirmative data breach notification requirements on private entities that collect or process personal data.
 California, as is so often the case, was the first: in 2003 the California legislature required companies to notify individuals whose personal information was compromised or improperly acquired.
 Other states soon followed, and companies who have had nationwide data breaches must now research a number of different laws – which are largely similar, but differ in subtle and important ways – to determine their notification obligations.

 General consumer privacy enforcement – 'Little FTCA' analogues

 Similar to the FTC, state attorneys general possess the power to bring enforcement actions based on unfair or deceptive trade practices.
 The source of this power is typically a 'Little FTC Act', which generally prohibits 'unfair or deceptive acts and practices' and authorises the state attorney general to enforce the law.
-In particular, the little FTCAs in 43 states and the District of Columbia include a broad prohibition against deception that is enforceable by both consumers and a state agency.
+In particular, the little FTCAs in 43 states and the District of Columbia include a broad prohibition against deception that is enforceable by both consumers (i.e., a private right of action) and a state agency.
 Moreover, in 39 states and the District of Columbia, these statutes include prohibitions against unfair or unconscionable acts, enforceable by consumers and a state agency.

-Thus, if one of the sector-specific federal or state laws does not cover a particular category of data or information practice, businesses may still find themselves subject to regulation.
+Thus, if one of the sector-specific federal or state laws does not cover a particular category of data or information practice, businesses may still find themselves subject to regulation and enforcement.
 In fact, recent privacy events have seen increased cooperation and coordination in enforcement among state attorneys general, whereby multiple states will jointly pursue actions against companies that experience data breaches or other privacy allegations.
 Coordinated actions among state attorneys general often exact greater penalties from companies than would typically be obtained by a single enforcement authority.
 In recent years, attorneys general in states such as California, Connecticut and Maryland have formally created units charged with the oversight of privacy, and New York has created a unit to oversee the internet and technology.

 Specific regulatory areas – state laws